OpenSourceEconomics/epp_topics/src/epp_topics/chapter_template/screencast_template/slides.md

 lineNumbers: false
 # some information about the slides, markdown enabled
 info: |
-  ## Effective Programming Practices for Economists, Autumn 2023
+  ## Effective Programming Practices for Economists
 # persist drawings in exports and build
 drawings:
   persist: false